arield13/seegull/README.md

 # **Seegull**
-**Seegull is the library that powers [Bower's](https://getbower.com/) waste material and object scanning functionality.
+**Seegull is the library that powers [Bower's](https://getbower.com/) barcodeless scanning functionality.
 It includes tools for training object detection models, pretrained models, and datasets.**

+**The code was developed in a collaboration with Google.org and Google employees as part of the Google Impact Challenge: Tech for social good support that Bower got H1 2024.
+Which had as goal to create impact in the area of sustainability and waste.
+The purpose of the code was to build a model that can detect items that could be recycled and inform how the product that they are holding should be recycled.**

 <div align="center">
   <img width="1000" alt="img.png" src="docs/img.png">